SegMash/AGIHebrew/README.md

-# King's Quest 1 Hebrew Translation Project
+# AGI Game Hebrew Translation Project

-A complete Hebrew translation toolkit for Sierra's King's Quest 1 (AGI version) including all game text, objects, inventory descriptions, and parser vocabulary.
+A complete Hebrew translation toolkit for Sierra's AGI Game including all game text, objects, inventory descriptions, and parser vocabulary.

 ## Overview

-This project provides a complete translation workflow from English to Hebrew for King's Quest 1, maintaining full compatibility with ScummVM while providing a native Hebrew gaming experience with proper right-to-left text support.
+This project provides a complete translation workflow from English to Hebrew for AGI game, maintaining full compatibility with ScummVM while providing a native Hebrew gaming experience with proper right-to-left text support.

 ## Prerequisites